aryklein/aryklein.github.io/content/posts/my-favorite-vim-commands.md

 `#` ➜ immediately go to the previous occurrence.

+`%` ➜ Find the next item in this line after or under the cursor and jump to its match.
+Items can be found in the help `:help %`

 ### Open a file and let the curson on a desired line

 Sometimes it's useful open a file in a specific line.
 It usually happens to me when I have an error in a file